 Choose Products Based on Your Skin Type

 Just remember that nothing is written in stone.
-A 10-step routine is simply an outline of all of the options that you have for a skincare routine.
-You need to listen to your skin and depending on your skin issues and concerns, you can tweak the routine to make it work for you.
+A 10-step routine is simply an outline of all of your options for a skincare routine.
+You need to listen to your skin, and depending on your skin issues and concerns, you can tweak the routine to make it work for you.

 NOTE: I rarely apply all 10 products at once.
-I only apply SPF in the morning, I use an oil-based cleanser only in the evenings, exfoliate a few times a week, and I apply a sheet mask once a week.
+I only apply SPF in the morning.
+I use an oil-based cleanser only in the evenings, exfoliate a few times a week, and apply a sheet mask once a week.